Language Teaching Studies MA Program: For teachers of many languages

-Another key element of the program is its focus on supporting teachers of indigenous languages.
+Another key element of the program is its focus on supporting teachers of endangered indigenous languages.
 Janne Underriner, Director of the Northwest Indian Language Institute (NILI), as well as NILI Associate Directors Joana Jansen and Robert Elliott, help support students working with language preservation.

 Roger Jacob entered the program in 2009 and worked on developing materials for teaching Ichishkíin (Yakima Sahaptin) to high school student at the Yakama Nation Tribal School in Washington State.
 He hopes these materials will also serve “to improve Yakama natural and cultural resource management.”
 While here at UO, he assisted instructor Virginia Beavert in her Ichishkíin course, an experience he considers as invaluable.
 “Tuxamshish [Virginia Beavert] is the reason I am here at the UO.
 I have been a student of hers for some time, and jumped at the opportunity to continue my learning from her at Oregon.”
 One of the benefits of working in the class was the chance for Roger to overcome some problems with fossilization he had been experiencing with the language.

 Nilay Sevinc worked at the Yamada Language Center as a tutor in the self-study Turkish class for eight terms and also served as the self-study coordinator there.
 She was then invited to join a group of professors from universities in the U.S. to create a series of graded readers for Turkish learners.